appsfactorygmbh/figma-vars-to-dart/README.md

 ### Create the token

 In order to interact with Figma API you will need a personal access token.
-To create your this token you can go to Figma "Help and account" -> "Account settings" -> "Personal Access Tokens" section.
+To create this token you can go to Figma "Help and account" -> "Account settings" -> "Personal Access Tokens" section.

 ![Account menu](images/account_menu.png)